idenisovs/money-saver-backend/README.md

 This is a repository of a little financial web application named _Money Saver_.

 ## Getting Started
-To launch the application simply run:
+To launch the application for first time simply run:
 ```bash
 npm run setup
 npm start